modin-project/modin/docs/getting_started/faq.rst

 Which execution engine (Ray or Dask) should I use for Modin?
 """""""""""""""""""""""""""""""""""""""""""""""""""""""""""""

 Whichever one you want!
-Modin supports Ray_ and Dask_ backends to provide an effortless way to speed up your pandas workflows.
+Modin supports Ray_ and Dask_ execution engines to provide an effortless way to speed up your pandas workflows.
 Modin will automatically detect which engine you have installed and use that for scheduling computation.
-If you don't have a preference, we recommend starting with Modin's default Ray backend.
+If you don't have a preference, we recommend starting with Modin's default Ray engine.
 If you want to use a specific compute engine, you can set the environment variable ``MODIN_ENGINE`` and Modin will do computation with that engine: